endisl/django-projects/storefront/README.md

 ## Development tips

 - pylint-django
+install the package:
+pip (or pipenv) install pylint-django
+create this file (doesn't have an extension) in the root of the project:
+.pylintrc
+type the following command in the created file:
+load-plugins=pylint-django

 - requirements.txt
-create file:
+create the file and write the packages in it:
 pip freeze > requirements.txt
-install packages:
+install the packages (after cloning for instance a project on GitHub):
-pip install -r rerquirements.txt
+pip install -r requirements.txt